Public Transit Plans for the Triangle

 Paying for the Plan

 In order for these advances to go into effect, multiple revenue sources must be acquired.
-The Core Plan can be funded locally, but the Enhanced Plan depends on 25% state and 50% federal funding.
+The Core Plan can be funded locally, but the Enhanced Plan depends on additional new funding, such as state and federal funding.
+Public Private Partnerships might be another option.
 The local funds will be drawn from two sources.
 The first is a half-cent sales tax referendum that county officials must agree to put on the ballot, and voters must to vote for the referendum to be enacted.
-This half-cent sales tax would generate at least $53 million annual in revenue.
+This half-cent sales tax would generate at least $69 million (for 2015) and is projected to grow by 4% annually.
 In addition, the plan will be supplemented by a $10 increase in vehicle registration fees.
-To see how much your individual contribution would be, click on this link.

 Next Steps for the Plan

-Wake County staff and Triangle Transit will continue to work with the municipalities in order to agree upon established parameters for the plan.
-The County Commission has requested Inter-local Agreements approved by the twelve municipalities in Wake County before approving the plan county-wide.
-Next, the county commissioners will hold a public hearing and then consider the plan in the spring of 2012.
-Finally, they must decide whether or not to put the sales tax referendum on the November 6, 2012 ballot.
+Wake County staff and Triangle Transit will continue to work with the municipalities in order to agree upon established parameters for a plan.
+The County Commissioners must hold a public hearing on a plan proposal, vote to approve a plan, and then vote to put a half-cent sales tax referendum on the ballot for citizens to vote on.
 In order for these elected officials to put the referendum on the ballot, they need to know that the public supports the plan.
-SpeakUP and let your local leaders know that transit is important to Wake County!
+Let your local Wake County Commissioners, mayors and city councilors know that transit is important to Wake County!